-Facial recognition time clocks: the business of biometrics
+Facial verification time clocks: the business of biometrics

 Time and attendance tracking can be a murky business for an employer.
 Time theft can be a silent profit killer.
 Old-fashioned ‘punch’ clocks and swipe cards are susceptible to buddy punching, and self-logged hours are easy for employees to round up.
 More and more, businesses are turning to the use of biometrics in the workplace to authenticate attendance which pay huge dividends in reducing time theft and increasing the efficiency of payroll processing.

-While fingerprint scanners have been common for logging attendance for a number of years, facial recognition is becoming more popular as the technology improves.
-Facial recognition systems prevent ‘buddy punching’, where employees clock in or out for colleagues, using unique personal identifiers.
-In the case of facial recognition, this includes features such as the nose, eyes, corners of the mouth, and upper outlines of the eye sockets.
+While fingerprint scanners have been common for logging attendance for a number of years, facial verification is becoming more popular as the technology improves.
+Facial verification systems prevent ‘buddy punching’, where employees clock in or out for colleagues, using unique personal identifiers.
+In the case of facial verification, this includes features such as the nose, eyes, corners of the mouth, and upper outlines of the eye sockets.
 When an employee stands in front of the system, it scans their face and compares the scanned features to a database to identify them.

 The benefits of biometrics

-Implementing facial recognition in your company can be useful in a number of ways:
+Implementing facial verification in your company can be useful in a number of ways:

 - Reduced instances of time theft through proxy attendance or fudging time sheets.
 Because of the three-dimensional nature of the scan taken, even photos of the person cannot trick the system.